PavelStanoev/Snake-OOP/README.md

-# Snake-OOP
-Object-oriented classic Snake game made with the Pygame library
+# Object-oriented classic Snake game made with the Pygame library